mjberg/reading-and-writing/_posts/2019-05-26-Simplifying-Real-Estate.md

    This is the true north and most important factor in a purchase.
 The location must have either current or predictable future desirability in order to ensure a sale of the property and tenants who want to live there.
 Versus, being stuck in a situation where you're hoping, guessing or praying that someone will want to live there.

-   As a concrete example, the condo owned was near Notre Dame University which for the foreseeable future will only continue to grow in interest.
+   As a concrete example, the condo owned was near a University which for the foreseeable future will only continue to grow in interest.
 Equally valuable areas include beach towns, mountains, lakes, trade routes, cities with track records of interest, university towns, etc.

 2. **Price:**